jacobsun000/bluedit/readme.md

 Micro-blogging website built with express.js, pug, and MySql.
 Supports:

-- User registration and login with password encryption
+- User registration and login with **password encryption**
 - Posting, deleting, editing, and viewing posts
 - Post could include text and image
 - Search posts by keywords, and sort.
 - Like and unlike posts

 ## How to run

+First tunnel-ssh to cse-lab machines, forward port 3306 to localhost:3306, and run the following commands:

 ```bash
 npm install && node server.js